 I had a quick layover in Chicago and I planned a fantastic urban outdoor adventure exploring downtown and even taking one of the iconic river cruises.
 Well arriving early on a very cold and cloudy day really dampened my enthusiasm and thoughts of enjoying the day outside, but I took it up as a challenge to get more creative in spite of unfavorable conditions.
 So what should you do when the weather doesn’t cooperate and makes it uncomfortable?
 Get out there in bad weather and practice these 10 Photography tips for grey sky or rainy days, hopefully you can improve your skills and creativity on impossible or no fun days outdoors.

-How to photograph on cloudy and rainy days
+Tips on how to photograph on cloudy and rainy days

 1) Take out those lifeless skies – there’s nothing worse than a skyline filled with flat and dull skies so the best trick on this is basically to crop out those boring skies.
 Crop sharply and zone in on the important features you want to highlight